mmagician/mmagician.github.io/content/posts/lookups-ml-pcs.md

 …or glossing over Spark & Surge.

-Spark is a way to commit to sparse multilinear polynomials with the prover costs proportional to “the sparseness” (i.e. for evaluations over the boolean hypercube, how many such evaluations are non-zero), rather than to the size of the hypercube itself, as would be the case for dense polynomials.
+Spark is a way to commit to sparse multilinear polynomials with the prover costs proportional to the number of non-zero evaluation over the boolean hypercube, rather than to the size of the hypercube itself, as would be the case for dense polynomials.
 The approach of Spark is to commit to such a sparse vector of evaluations, and later prove the correct computation of its dot product with the Lagrange basis evaluated at the random point queried by the verifier.

 We view any multilinear polynomial’s $\widetilde f$ over $v$ variables as:

 $$
-\widetilde{f}(x_1, ..., x_v) = \sum_{w \in \{0,1\}^v} f(w) \cdot \chi_w(x_1, ..., x_v)
+\widetilde{f}(x_1, ..., x_v) = \sum_{w \in \\{0,1\\}^v} f(w) \cdot \chi_w(x_1, ..., x_v)
 $$

 With $f(w)$ being the evaluations over the Boolean hypercube, and $\chi_w(x_1,…x_v)$ the multilinear Lagrange basis polynomial corresponding to $w$.